AzuraCast/AzuraCast/README.md

 To install AzuraCast, you should have a basic understanding of the Linux shell terminal.
 Once installed, every aspect of your radio station can be managed via AzuraCast's simple to use web interface.

+## Live Demo

 Want to see AzuraCast for yourself?
 Check out [screenshots](https://github.com/AzuraCast/AzuraCast/wiki/Screenshots) or visit our demo site at [demo.azuracast.com](https://demo.azuracast.com/):

 * Username: `demo@azuracast.com`
 * Password: `demo`

+## Install AzuraCast

+- **[Docker Installation (Recommended)](https://github.com/AzuraCast/AzuraCast/wiki/Docker-Installation)**: Docker offers an easy-to-use experience with prebuilt images.
+Updates are simple and AzuraCast won't interfere with other software on your server.
+You should use this method whenever possible.

+- **[Traditional Installation](https://github.com/AzuraCast/AzuraCast/wiki/Traditional-Installation)**: For advanced users, if you want more customizability or need to run a leaner installation, you can use the Traditional installation method to install AzuraCast on Ubuntu servers.

 ## Features